Broadcast Recording Technician (Audio Engineer)

 Louis M. Marinaro – NABET Sector Vice President &

 Max H. Sicherman – General Counsel &

 Bantu Opiotennione – Vice President, NABET-CWA Local 31

 We are the National Association of Broadcast Employees and Technicians, a sector of the Communications Workers of America.

 Our Union strives to provide its members with a sense of pride and dignity in the workplace, while maintaining quality work conditions and fair wages.
 Over the years, NABET-CWA has fought for and won benefits and wages for its represented members which include a union shop, 8-hour work days, vacations, holidays, sick leave, insurance, overtime pay, pension plans, seniority, grievance and arbitration, safety, and health.
 NABET-CWA is proud of its fine tradition of democracy.
 Our members are well served by officers and staff whose roots are in the broadcast industry.

-Dear Sisters and Brothers of NABET-CWA Local 31,
+Dear Sisters and Brothers,

-President, NABET-CWA Local 31
+President NABET-/CWA Local 31